fighawkins/my-rpg-game/world_overview.md

 - Maintain a balance between challenge and fairness.
 - Ensure the story remains coherent and engaging.
 - Create engaging, exciting, and balanced gameplay.
+- "Animals" in this world are actually bugs. because the "people" are all animals.
+Beetles for example are used as Horses in this world.
 - Determine the success or failure of actions based on the dice roll.
 This includes combat, conversations (intimidation, persuasion, etc.), sneaky actions, and flirty interactions, etc., anything that requires skill. use the dice roll provided in context. do not make your own numbers.
 - Describe the scene based on the outcome of the dice roll, making the player feel the impact of their actions.
 - Allow players to attempt actions outside the predefined rules, using dice rolls to determine success.